The TTM2 Trial

 Background

-- A 1900 patient, an international, multi-centre, parallel-group, phase III, non-commercial, randomised, controlled trial (RCT).
+• An international, multi-centre, parallel-group, phase III, non-commercial, randomised, controlled trial (RCT) aiming to enrol 1900 patients

 Sponsor: Region Skåne – Skånevård SUND – Helsingborgs Hospital, S Vallgatan 5, 251 87 Helsingborg, Sweden